Los Angeles Fire Department: Triple combination engines

-The triple combination fire engine or “triple” (as it is commonly called) is the most common type of firefighting apparatus in Los Angeles.
-The term “triple combination” refers to the apparatus having three components; a water tank, high capacity water pump, and hose.
-The triple can be found as a one-piece engine company or as two engines assigned to a Task Force station.
-The “triples” used by the LAFD have a direct drive, dual centrifuge main pump rated at 1,500 GPM at 150 psi with a 10-foot lift through a 6-inch suction.
-These apparatus carry a combination of all of the following sizes of hose; 4″, 21/2″, 1 3/4″, 1 1/2″ and 1″.
+The triple combination fire engine or "triple" (as it is commonly called) is the most common type of firefighting apparatus in Los Angeles.
+The term "triple combination" refers to the apparatus having three components: a water tank, high capacity water pump, and hose.
+The triple can be found as a one-piece engine company or as two engines assigned to a task force station.
+The "triples" used by the LAFD have a direct drive, dual centrifuge main pump rated at 1,500 GPM at 150 psi with a 10-foot lift through a 6-inch suction.
+These apparatuses carry a combination of all of the following sizes of hose: 4″, 21/2″, 1 3/4″, 1 1/2″ and 1″.
 The standard hose load is 750' of 4", 750' of 2 1/2" with a 325GPM nozzle, 400' of 1 3/4" with a 200 GPM nozzle, 400' of 1 1/2" with a 125 GPM nozzle and 500' of 1" with a dual gallonage 10/40 GPM nozzle.
 The water tank carrying capacity of all LAFD engines is 500 gallons.
 All frontline engines are equipped with a 30-gallon Class A foam injection system with the exception of Engine 51 at LAX that carries Class B foam in the onboard system.

-These apparatus are staffed by four members, including a captain who is the company commander, an engineer responsible for driving, maintaining and operating the pump, and two firefighters.
-A number of triples in the LAFD are also paramedic assessment companies – meaning they include a firefighter/paramedic as part of the crew.
-All engines are equipped with fire suppression gear as well as basic rescue equipment and emergency medical services equipment.
+All Engine Companies have a wide range of Fire Suppression Tools and Equipment along with a wide variety of Basic Rescue and Medical Equipment.They are Staffed by an Engine Company Driver who is also responsible for manning and managing the pump,an officer (Captain) and Two Firefighters.